 Less than ten minutes into our hike, as we neared the bottom of the ravine and paused to take in the pristine view, there was a rustle 100 meters ahead, and a wild boar bolted out of the brush, racing along our projected path (i.e. the water) to Wadi Badan.
 More so to avoid having to constantly cross the stream than to avoid a second encounter with Pumba’s cousin (or so we told ourselves), we decided to continue toward Wadi Badan at higher ground.
 About an hour and a number of clumsy hands-first falls into thistle bushes later, we realized that the ascent to reach the mountain’s summit was interminable, and we spent the latter half of the next two hours delicately retracing our steps back to the water.
 After our four hours of “frolicking”, we found ourselves back on the highway, about a one-minute drive down the road from where we had begun our excursion.

 Did we have our Sound of Music moments?—We most definitely did.
 Sure, they were interspersed with periods of screeches as we fled away from clusters of spiders and centipedes and with enough run-ins with hostile plants to keep me occupied with splinter removal for the next two days; but each time we stopped to catch our breath or to examine the latest scrape or bruise, there was the inevitable: “Just look at this view!”

 Leila is an intern at TYO Nablus.

-Filed under: intern journal, internship program, Reflection | Tagged: community development, intercultural dialogue, international volunteers, interns, internship program, mothers' program, nablus, Palestine, personal narrative, Tomorrow's Youth Organization, women's empowerment | Leave a comment »
+Filed under: intern journal, internship program, Reflection, Uncategorized | Tagged: interns, internship program, nablus, Palestine, personal narrative, spring 2011, Tomorrow's Youth Organization, TYO, west bank | Leave a comment »